Early Childhood Leadership and Advocacy (M.S.E.)

 All candidates in this concentration must compete the graduate leadership core sequence and either the administration strand or the advocacy strand.

 All coursework is available online and is designed for individuals who seek a part-time, web-based program.
-A selection of traditional onsite courses are also available.
+A selection of traditional onsite courses is also available.

 Applicants to the Early Childhood Education program should submit the following information in addition to the online application:

-- Three letters of recommendation from professors or employers.
+- One letter of recommendation from professors or employers.

 - A personal statement or résumé.